AchrafKassioui/Learning-SpriteKit/README.md

 }
 ```

 Notice the type of the data we work with: they are all SIMD data types.
 Fields are implemented with SIMD operations.
 To implement a custom field, we get the current position, velocity, mass, charge, and simulation time delta, and we must return a velocity vector.
 It's probably wise to use SIMD operations inside the block, for better performance.
-In fact, just having `print(deltaTime)` inside the block made Xcode crash.

 Speaking of delta time: [the documentation](https://developer.apple.com/documentation/spritekit/skfieldnode/1519710-customfield) says that the delta time is the amount of time that has passed since the last time the simulation was executed.
 This is very interesting: SpriteKit physics engine uses a variable time step.
 We do not have a fixed-step setting that we can enforce on SpriteKit.
 On paper, that makes the engine non deterministic.
 The same setup may lead to different results if the simulation time steps change, for example when the framerate drops (I haven't thoroughly tested that yet).
-So in theory, by using the `SKFieldForceEvaluator` block and reading the deltaTime value, we should get the last simulation time step, right?
-And at least get a peek at how/if it has drifted.
-That's what I tried doing with `print(deltaTime)` inside the block, which made Xcode crash because the console got overwhelmed.
-Before the crash, I definitely noticed a very steady delta time, up until the framerate dropped in the simulator before Xcode froze pegging all of my CPU cores.
+So in theory, by using the `SKFieldForceEvaluator` block and reading the deltaTime value, we should get the last simulation time step, and at least get a peek at how/if it has drifted.
+I tried doing that with `print(deltaTime)` inside the block, but it made Xcode crash after the console got overwhelmed.
+Before the crash, I noticed a steady delta time, up until it changed when the framerate dropped in the simulator right before the crash.

 ### Issues & observations

+- Particles are assumed to have a mass of 1 and a charge of 1.
+See the [SKEmitterNode fieldBitMask](https://developer.apple.com/documentation/spritekit/skemitternode/1398006-fieldbitmask) in the documentation, where it is said that when a particle is inside a field, it behaves as if it has a physics body of mass = 1 and charge 1.
 - When a velocity field is present, it becomes confusing to understand how other fields will behave.
 Particles become immune to any other field, regardless of the position and region of the velocity field.
 Physics bodies become immune to all fields.
 However, if the `isExclusive` property of a velocity field is set to `true`, it will work along other fields as expected, but only on physics bodies, not particles.
 Note that the strength property of a velocity field has no effect.
 - Setting up a custom field to simulate a velocity field only work if the returned velocity isn't zero.
 - Rotating a particle emitter `SKEmitterNode` with the `zRotation` property mess up its interaction with physics fields.
 The physics field behave as if the particle emitter has not rotated.
 In order to rotate a particle emitter, its `emissionAngle` should be changed instead of `zRotation`.